davidde/notes/bash.md

 Then you can easily install them all at once on another machine from this list:
 `cat vscode-extensions.list | xargs -L1 code --install-extension`

-### $ `convert -background none -resize 64x64 g-logo.svg g-logo.ico`
-Use Imagemagick's convert utility to convert an `.svg` image to an `.ico` image.
-Drop the `-background none` if you want to modify the backgroundless `.svg` to white background `.ico`.
-Use the `-fill '#FF0000' -colorize 100` flag to color the image red, for example.

-* `convert image.png image.jpg`
-  Imagemagick is also very straightforward for simpler conversions.

 ### $ `curl -i -X POST -d "isbn=978-1470184841&title=Metamorphosis&author=Franz Kafka&price=5.90" localhost:3000/books/create`
 curl = see url; it returns the content at the requested url
 -i: include http headers